ncsa/qdl/language/src/main/resources/swing/readme.txt

 RSyntaxtTextArea component) but is not nearly as heavy weight as ANTLR.

-In theory we could use the actual QDL grammar from ANTLR and pass its output through to a TokenMaker class, but no online attempts I read to do it seemed to work right even for real gurus,  and ANTLR's model for issuing tokens is very different from JFlex to the point that nobody seems to be able to bridge the gap, except in toy cases, so I'm not even going to bother.
+In theory we could use the actual QDL grammar from ANTLR and pass its output through to a TokenMaker class, but no online attempts I read to do it seemed to not work right even for real gurus,  and ANTLR's model for issuing tokens is very different from JFlex to the point that nobody seems to be able to bridge the gap, except in toy cases, so I'm not even going to bother.